Lakshittt/CareerFir-AI/README.md

 ## Usage

-1. Upload your resume (PDF format)
+1. Upload your resume (PDF format) to the Career Fit AI platform.
-2. Upload job requirements (PDF or TXT format)
+2. Upload job requirements (PDF or TXT format) for the desired position.
-3. (Optional) Add any specific instructions or context
+3. (Optional) Provide any additional context or specific instructions to tailor the analysis.
-4. Click "Analyze" to get a detailed assessment
+4. Click "Analyze" to receive a comprehensive career fit assessment.
-5. Review the fit percentage and detailed analysis
+5. Review the fit percentage and detailed alignment analysis to understand your compatibility with the job.
-6. Use the suggestions to improve your application
+6. Utilize the actionable suggestions to enhance your application and improve your career fit.

+## Contribution

+Contributions are welcome!
+Please fork the repository and submit a pull request for any enhancements or bug fixes.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.